 Takeaway: Features should be prioritized based on their significance and impact.
 Not by how much a customer is paying.

-The final step to ensure you prioritize the right feature and put a smile on your customer’s face is further filtering your backlog based on the effort required to see the feature come to life.
+The final step to ensure you prioritize the right feature and put a smile on your customer’s face is by filtering your backlog further based on the effort required to see the feature come to life.

+This step is crucial as it ties down to your most scarce resource - time.
 After all, every time your team works on a new feature, your design team will have to spend time doing research and customer interviews, and your engineering team will have to think through technical complexities and pick up knowledge of new technologies.
-This is crucial as it ties down to your most scarce resource - time.

 Once you’ve figured the effort required to build the features in your backlog, you can now map all your features on a value by effort 2x2 matrix.